hb020/sds1004x_bode/README.md

 The oscilloscope connects using LAN to a PC running this program.
 The program makes the oscilloscope think that it communicates with a genuine Siglent signal generator.
 The program extracts the commands sent to the generator, parses them and translates to the command set, which can be understood by the connected to the PC non-Siglent generator.

-The program is written in Python and uses ```sockets``` library to connect to the oscilloscope and ```serial``` library for connecting to serial AWGs, and the ```PyVISA-py``` library for connecting to others.

-Current version of the program was tested under Linux and MacOS only.
-Later, I'll test it under Windows too.
+The current version of the program was tested under Linux and MacOS only.
+It will likely work under Windows too, with an up to date python version.

 ## Supported AWG Models